 Jessica Harstad, Program Assistant

-Before beginning employment with the Colorado Division of Fire Prevention and Control, Jessica Harstad worked as a technical editor on a U.S. Department of Energy contract.
+Before beginning employment with the Colorado Division of Fire Prevention and Control in July 2015, Jessica Harstad worked as a technical editor on a U.S. Department of Energy contract.
 Specifically, she supported the Office of Legacy Management’s Grand Junction office by editing a wide range of deliverable documents, including monitoring reports, monthly status reports, and Waste Management Symposia papers.

 Jessica graduated summa cum laude from Colorado Mesa University in May 2013 with a bachelor’s degree in English Literature.
 In addition, she received her associate’s degree in Paralegal Studies from Kaplan University in December 2006 and spent a number of years working as a legal assistant for law firms on both the Western and Eastern Slopes of Colorado.

 She is enjoying using her work experience and education to support the Center of Excellence’s mission, particularly since she has family and friends who are wildland firefighters.